bullhorn/invenias-api-docs/source/index.html.md

 ## PUT /api/v1/lookuplists/{id}/entries/{itemId}

 # Duplicates
-The Invenias REST API has two endpoints available to help flag 'People' and 'Company'  type entities that <i>may</i> already exist within the database.
-By utilizing these endpoints it will help maintain the integrity of the data in the database, allowing the developer to either resolve updates to an existing entity or create a new one entirely.
+The Invenias REST API has two endpoints available to help flag ‘People’ and ‘Company’ type entities that <i>may</i> already exist within the database.
+By utilizing these endpoints, it will help maintain the integrity of the data in the database, allowing the developer to either resolve updates to an existing entity or create a new one entirely.

 ## GET /api/v1/duplicates/people
 > Example (cURL)